-Ask any local of the best waterfalls in Costa Rica and the Rio Celeste Waterfall will surely make the cut.
+Ask any local of the best Costa Rica Waterfalls, and the Rio Celeste Waterfall will surely make the cut.

 This body of water is tucked within the confines of the Tenorio National Park and can be reached by taking a short yet muddy trek through the cloud forest.

-A quick dip in the water will tell you that the temperature is cold, but with beauty that enchanting I am sure you wouldn’t mind.
+A quick dip in the water will tell you that the temperature is cold, but with the beauty that enchanting, I am sure you wouldn’t mind.